lisianathiruselvan/ff-using-verilog/README.md

 PROGRAM
 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Ronick Aakshath P
+Developed by: lisiana t

-RegisterNumber: 22007303
+RegisterNumber: 22006964

 SR Flip-flop
 module sr_flipflop(S, R, clock, Q, Qbar);